How does table-tennis scoring work?

 From Victorian Parlor Game to Olympic Sport

-Table tennis started as an upper-class parlor game in Victorian England, played with champagne bottle corks and cigar boxes.
-Today, it's one of the world's most accessible sports.
-You can find public tables in parks everywhere, and all you need is a paddle and a ball to get started.
-But here's the thing: while the equipment is simple, the scoring system requires some understanding.
+Table tennis started as an upper-class living-room game in Victorian England — champagne corks for balls, cigar boxes for paddles.
+A century and a half later it's one of the most accessible sports on the planet.
+Public tables sit in parks all over the world; all you need is a paddle and a ball.
+The equipment is dirt-simple, but the scoring system has more nuance than people expect.

 Understanding the Match Structure